 We’ve compiled a comprehensive list of public and private loans, grants, and financial support programs aimed at small businesses:

 This list of resources will be updated regularly.
-You can find the ones that may be most helpful to you by state within the spreadsheet, but here’s a summary of what’s inside.
+You can find the ones that may be most helpful to you by state within the relief finder, but here’s a summary of what’s inside.

 Federal government actions